PredictabilityIsGood/AOE2DEOverlay/README.md

 ### Recommendations
 1v1 and Team Matches should display the browser source as 940 x 600 resized to fit within the area between resources and diplomacy options with a low value opacity in order to prevent viewer experience blocking like opacity=.3.
 By utilizing the 600h, brief civ information will be visible as the new match is loaded into memory

+### Need Help/Want Customization?
+I'd be glad to continue helping anyone who happens to stumble on this little project.
+If you'd like personal customizations, send me an email or add me on github!